 - Hell-Bent Fer Heaven: The dam has failed and everyone seems doomed to die in the impending flood—when Sid reveals that he wrangled a boat on his way back from the dam.

 - The Mozart opera Idomeneo includes a literal example.
 Idamante is about to be sacrificed to Neptune, when the god's voice proclaims that he is to live instead and take the throne from his father.

-- Another big deus ex machina occurs in the original Iphigeneia.
-You know that sacrifice everybody's been upset about and Iphigeneia finally accepts?
-The priests come down in the final scene and say that when they looked away Iphigeneia had been replaced with a pig.
+- In Iphigeneia at Aulus, after Iphigeneia finally agrees to be sacrificed so that Artemis will stop holding back the winds keeping the Greek fleet from sailing, the priests come down in the final scene and say that when they looked away Iphigeneia had been replaced with a pig.
 Not highlighted for spoilers since she obviously lives if there's a sequel.

 - In Pokémon Live!, the original Mewtwo shows up and saves the day, using his telepathy and Ash's heart to give MechaMew2 a Care Bear Stare.
 There was no way he could defeat Giovanni on his own, especially since Pikachu had already been knocked out.